wenbsu/wenbsu.github.io/Peppa Pig/season-1/04-Best Friend.md

 Someone needs to lick out the bowl.
 George likes helping Mummy make cookies.
 But he likes playing with Peppa more.
-Baaaa!
 I want to be a nurse!
 I want to be a doctor.
 But who's gonna be the sick person?
 GEORGE!!!